-When we receive your claim forms, within 5 business days we will acknowledge receipt of your claim and, your Claims Representative will review your application to make sure we have everything we need.
-If there is anything missing, we will ask you for any further information we require.
-Once we have received all the information we need for this initial stage, we will begin the assessment of your claim.
-Throughout the claims process, your Claims Representative will keep you updated on its progress.
+Once we have received your claim forms, within 5 business days we will acknowledge receipt of your claim and a Claims Representative will review your application to make sure we have everything we need.
+If there is anything missing we will ask you for any further information we require.
+Once we have received all the information we require for this initial stage, the insurer can begin the assessment of your claim.
+Throughout the life of the claim, a Claims Representative will keep you updated on its progress.